Nicows/nicows.github.io/_projects/masocats.md

             <div class="feature-detail">
                 <h4>Dynamic Traps</h4>
                 <p>I implemented a modular trap system that allows for easy integration of different types of hazards
-                    across the 5 arenas.
-These traps are designed to punish (or in this case, reward) player positioning with varying intensities of "pain".</p>
+                    across the level design.
+These traps are designed to punish (or in this case, reward) player positioning
+                    with varying intensities of "pain".</p>
                 <div class="contribution-images">
                     <img loading="lazy" src="/assets/images/masocats/Masocat_wreckingball.webp"